Skip to main content

 There are also numerous problems with the materials and processes used.
 For example, cotton production uses 6% of the world’s pesticides and 16% of insecticides.

-The industry also has a heavy carbon footprint, which is responsible for up to 10% of total global carbon emissions, and estimated to increase by 50% by 2030.
+The industry also has a heavy carbon footprint, which is responsible for up to 10% of total global carbon emissions, more than the total form flying and shipping, and is estimated to increase by 50% by 2030.

 The above problems affect the clothing sector more broadly, but one issue is particularly endemic to fast fashion: plastic.